-These buses represent the San Diego region's first use of vehicle-to-infrastructure and advanced Intelligent Transportation System (ITS) technologies.
+This project is the first use of vehicle-to-infrastructure technology in the San Diego region.
 Sensors embedded on these buses provide audio and visual alerts to the drivers regarding lane position and potential conflicts between the Rapid buses, other vehicles, or obstructions along the corridor and shoulder.